-Dr. Morin offers infant ear molding using the EarWell device in NYC and NJ to correct congenitally deformed ears with a high rate of success.
+Dr. Morin offers infant ear molding using the EarWell device in NJ to correct congenitally deformed ears with a high rate of success.
 This noninvasive procedure frequently gives parents a pain-free solution to their newborn’s deformed ears.
 The treatment safely manipulates the malleable ear cartilage and reshapes the natural curves and contours of infant ears.
 Several studies have demonstrated, however, that in order to be successful, infant ear molding must begin prior to 6 weeks of life.

 EarWell ™ has been used to reshape thousands of infant’s ears.
 If you feel reluctant about having a plastic mold placed on your young newborn’s ears, we encourage you to consider the long-term consequences of ear deformities.
 Because early intervention with ear molding can prevent the need for newborn ear surgery, Dr. Morin strongly encourages new parents to consider this non-invasive option.